Chagrilled/P4-DandoriDesktop/docs/faqs.md

   - In Powershell, run `$env:PATH` to see if your folder containing Python is on the `PATH`.
 - You have the C++ redists installed - I have these two versions ([x64](https://aka.ms/vs/17/release/vc_redist.x64.exe) / [x86](https://aka.ms/vs/17/release/vc_redist.x86.exe))
 - People have reported issues with Python 3.12+, possibly due to `pip` changes.
 Try downgrading to 3.11 or below.
-- If you're getting an error like `SyntaxError: invalid syntax` you're running inside of a Python shell - quit of it with `exit()` and run your `pip install cityhash`.
+- If you're getting an error like `SyntaxError: invalid syntax` you're running inside of a Python shell - quit of it with `exit()` and run your `pip install cityhash` in a *regular shell*. **You do not need to ever be inside Python**.

 ## 🤔 I'm not seeing my mod's changes